-Federal complaint challenges Harvard legacy admissions
+Legacy admissions: Harvard accused of favouring mostly white students

 - Published

-Advocacy groups have petitioned the government to stop Harvard University from giving a boost to children of alumni and donors in admissions.
+Harvard's practice of granting preference to undergraduate applicants with family ties to the elite college is facing a legal challenge.

-Known as legacy admissions, the practice has long been seen as a perk for the white and wealthy, and one that vastly disadvantages minority students.
+Advocacy groups have petitioned the government to stop the Ivy League university's legacy admissions.

-The federal complaint comes days after the Supreme Court ended admissions policies with race as a factor.
+The policy has long been seen as a perk for the white and wealthy.

-In a landmark decision Thursday, the nation's highest court voted 6-3 to repeal affirmative action, the decades-old measure that allowed race to be considered as one of the determining factors in admissions.
+The federal complaint comes days after the Supreme Court ruled Harvard and other US colleges could no longer weigh race as a key factor in admissions.

-The decision has reopened a contentious fault line in the US education system.
+In a landmark decision on Thursday, the nation's highest court voted 6-3 to repeal affirmative action, a decades-old measure.

-Affirmative action has long been defended as one that increases diversity on university campuses, but Chief Justice John Roberts wrote in his majority opinion that the process used by Harvard and others "picks winners and losers based on the colour of their skin".
+Affirmative action has long been defended as a policy useful for increasing diversity on university campuses, but Chief Justice John Roberts wrote in his majority opinion that the process used by Harvard and others "picks winners and losers based on the color of their skin".

-Spurred by the decision, Lawyers for Civil Rights (LCR) - a Boston-based non-profit - filed a federal civil rights complaint against Harvard for granting "special preference in its admissions process to hundreds of mostly white students - not because of anything they have accomplished, but rather solely because of who their relatives are".
+Spurred by that decision, Lawyers for Civil Rights (LCR) - a Boston-based non-profit - filed a federal civil rights complaint on Monday against Harvard for granting "special preference in its admissions process to hundreds of mostly white students - not because of anything they have accomplished, but rather solely because of who their relatives are".

-The complaint cites studies published by the National Bureau of Economic Research that shows nearly 70% of legacy and donor-related applicants are white, and that such students are six to seven times more likely to be admitted to Harvard than non-legacy applicants.
+The complaint cites studies published by the National Bureau of Economic Research, a think tank, that shows nearly 70% of legacy and donor-related applicants are white, and that such students are six to seven times more likely to be admitted to Harvard than non-legacy applicants.

 It goes on to state that these preferences are "conferred without regard to the applicant's credentials or merits" and "systematically disadvantage students of colour".

-Filed on behalf of three groups representing black and Latino communities in the New England region, the lawsuit calls on the Department of Education to investigate Harvard's legacy preferences, deem them illegal and order the university to end the practice if it wishes to keep receiving federal funds.
+Filed on behalf of three groups representing black and Latino communities in the New England region, the complaint calls on the Department of Education to investigate Harvard's legacy preferences, deem them illegal and order the university to end the practice if it wishes to keep receiving federal funds.

 "There's no birth right to Harvard," LCR's executive director Ivan Espinoza-Madrigal said in a statement.
 "As the Supreme Court recently noted, 'eliminating racial discrimination means eliminating all of it'."